Tag: Delphi history

 Greek Sphinxes and griffins

-I took this picture at the archeological museum in Delphi.
+I took this picture at the Archeological Museum in Delphi.
 It looks like a demonic sphinx figure, although it could be a gorgon.

 golden griffin in Delphi museum-veronica winters blog